Gregorit/Kulki/README.md

 Yes sir/madame, there is a problem in-game when compiled in gcc.
 This problem shows up in first moves, especially when you move by exactly one field.
-But funny thing is that you will not encounter that problem at all, it's completly random.
+But there is possibility that you will not encounter that problem at all, it's completly random.

 If I find time for precise analysis, then I probably fix this problem.

-If you are such a good and helpful person you can contact me via Discord:
+If you are a good and helpful person, and you want to help me - contact me via Discord:
 ```
 Gregorit#7618
 ```